PuppetNinja/cloudstack-vagrant-sandbox/README.md

-sandbox to set up a small scale cloudstack with vagrant
+This project creates a sandbox to set up a small scale cloudstack with vagrant

+After installation process is finished, log into http://192.168.10.2:8080/client from the host